 For fall semester 2020, the occupancy level for Laker Hall is 77.21%, which is up from 72% in Fall 2019.
-These numbers are up, despite an increase in first-year Housing exemptions due to COVID-19 which allowed us to strategically hold units offline for potential COVID-19 quarantine usage.
-Specific strategies to raise occupancy rates include collaboration with Enrollment Management to focus on positive messaging related to Laker Hall and ensuring that all staff are is sharing the same messages.
-We will highlight safety, security, convenience, affordability, academic and social integration.
-We are in the process of finalizing a marketing timeline that will include a timely admitted students' communication plan.
+These numbers are up, despite an increase in freshman Housing exemptions due to COVID-19 which allowed us to strategically hold units offline for potential COVID-19 quarantine usage.
+Specific strategies to raise occupancy